AbanoubSamir004/EgyptionCompaniesReviews_Sentiment_analysis/README.md

 1- XLM RoBERTa Pre-Trained model on Hugging Face for English Sentiment analysis.

-2- Arabic Sentiment Model that our team built it from scratch:
+2- Arabic Sentiment Analysis model that our team built from scratch:

       • For a different corporation, we scraped a 67k Arabic revwies.
 [Facebook, Instagram, Google Play, App Store, Google Maps, and Glassdoor].